Saltar al contenido principal

 Medical alert systems

-That said, these personal safety devices might not be for everyone — for instance, people with memory loss might press the button when it’s not actually needed — so talk to a health care provider about options.
+That said, these personal safety devices might not be for everyone.
+For instance, people with memory loss might press the button when it's not actually needed.
+It's best to talk to a health care provider about options.

 Home blood pressure monitor